 - artificial fragrances and deodorants

 Fortunately, it is now possible to find carpet cleaners that rely almost solely on plant-based cleansers, natural deodorants, and essential oils.
 Thanks to consumer advocacy and industry research, these safer, healthier products are beginning to replace heavy chemical solutions, and, in some cases, are proving highly effective.
-According to WebMD, when considering “green” or “eco-friendly” products, it is necessary to do a little research, read up on the product from independent sources, and determine whether the company truly stands behind its marketing claims.

 There are three basic methods for applying stain remover to your carpet.
 The one you choose depends on the size and type of the stain, as well as your carpet’s fiber and care instructions.

 - Spray-On: Many stain removers are spray-on formulas.
 Nothing could be easier right?
 Just spray, wait a few seconds to a few minutes, then wipe clean.
 In general, this is true, however, read product instructions carefully to make sure it is designed for your particular carpet or fiber surface.
 Delicate materials like wool, sisal, and cotton may require special handling or specialized products.

 - Sit and Soak: Enzyme-based formulas often need much longer to work than chemical or surfactant-based formulas and may need to sit for several hours to several days to dissolve stains completely.
 Enzyme sprays may also require additional steps, like covering the treated area with a damp cloth to speed the chemical reaction.

 - Shampoo: While sprays help target spots, concentrated liquid detergent is best for larger stained areas.
 These liquid formulas are also great for cleaning soiled rugs that can be thrown in your washing machine or hand washed.
 Again, read product instructions to determine how much water to add and what types of carpeting it is intended for.